 Noodle?
 Check!
 Flippers?
 Check!
 Diving toys?
 Check!
-Beautiful glistening pool.
+Beautiful, clear, glistening pool…check?

 Why Pool and Spa Maintenance is Important

-All the pool plumbing and equipment work together to create what is known as your pool’s circulation system.
-Dirt, debris, algae, and bacteria are all culprits that will affect your pool circulation and interior appearance.
+Your pool’s plumbing and equipment work together to create what is known as your pool’s circulation system.
+Dirt, debris, algae and bacteria are all culprits that will affect your pool circulation and interior appearance.
 Dirt and debris can clog your pool’s circulation system and reduce the cleaning effectiveness of your swimming pool.
 When this happens, the circulation doesn’t flow as it should, which can result in a dirty, cloudy pool.

 Basic Anatomy of a Pool

 The pool water is properly circulated when your pool pump is turned on.
 To minimize any negative developments in your pool water, it is important to run your pool pump regularly.
 We recommend running it a minimum of 8 hours a day.
 Larger pools will require a longer run time for adequate cleaning and proper circulation of chemicals.